Hear the Drums: Racing career

-Record Wins Controversy
+Record wins controversy

 Hear The Drums was thought to have set a record number of wins for a South African racehorse when winning his 30th race in January 2010 and passing the then believed record of 29 wins set by Sentinel in the 1970s.
 However it was then claimed that a horse named Screech Owl had in fact won 32 times in the 1950s in South Africa.
-Hear The Drums passed the 32 wins mark on July 23, 2010 and eventually retired with 34 wins.
+Hear The Drums passed the 32 wins mark on 23 July 2010 and eventually retired with 34 wins.
 It was then claimed that a horse called Darius won 43 races between the period 1912 and 1929.
 The full race record records of either Screech Owl or Darius have never been published and the sources at this stage remain sketchy other than quotes from the claimants, with no direct sources quoted.
 Both Sentinel and Hear The Drums records can be checked in the annual South African Racing Calendars as well as from various sources online.
-Whoever holds the actual number of wins for a South African horse it can be stated that Hear The Drums is the winning-most South African racehorse from 1960 onwards.